caroline-smyth/ugh/README.md

 - better understand Javascript (C)
 - put scraped food items into the item names
 - only show currently available items on main page (timing based on hours listed on site, figure out how to get site to be aware of time, p sure this is not that hard)
 - set up automatic scraping
+- figure out how to run the flask app with github

 Thoughts from a past work session:
 Intro page